dokteurwho/JavaDoop/ShavaDoop.md

 ### Working Directory
 The place where all intermediate and final files will be stored.
+This can be use for fail-over in a future version.
+The assumption is a distributed FS like HDFS.

 ### Slave list
 This file will map where are the slaves on the network.
 A line defines a slave.
 The same line can be repeated many time if you want use many time the same slave.
 You can use local slaves (on the same machine than the master) or remote slaves.
-In this case use login@machine, before the path of the slave.
+In this case use login@machine, (with comma) before the path of the slave.
 Look this example:
 ```
 user@c130-35,/cal/homes/user/git/SANDBOX/SLAVE1
 user@c130-33,/cal/homes/user/git/SANDBOX/SLAVE1